NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 - values: list of values will be put to templates.

-- templates: an simple template format to render new value from a list of old value.
+- template: an simple template format to render new value from a list of old value.

 - mapping: in case of the value of an option should be change as a compatible